mrWh1te/Botmation/README.md

 1) BotNation

-Which has to start development.
+Which has yet, to start development.
 A web app tool for reporting and management of the bots.

 2) MationBot